 Every college will have different options, but I can offer some general advice:

-Make an appointment with your college’s support services office.UNC’s Disability Support Services office is open year-round.
+Make an appointment with your college’s support services office.UNC’s Disability Resource Center office is open year-round.
 Check in before classes begin to get started on the right foot.

 Bring documentation with you.It’s likely that your college’s support services will require something from your healthcare professional.
 These documentation guidelines provide a fairly well-rounded look at establishing your diagnosis, needs and treatment plan.
 This doesn’t have to be from a psychiatrist or specialist, so long as it’s a healthcare provider who knows you and your condition well.
 I got my letter from my family doctor.
 Bring your 504 or IEP if you have one.